 Examination findings that require an immediate clinical response and notify the interpreting physician.

 Demonstrate achievement of clinical competency through the performance of the Sonographic examination of an Abdomen Complete, according to clinical practice parameters established by national professional organizations and the protocol of the clinical affiliate to provide quality patient care and optimal examination outcome.
-Clinical competencies must include evaluation and documentation of: DMSC App B,2. n.1-10; DMSCAppB,3, f 1-6
+Clinical competencies must include evaluation and documentation of: App.
+B.2.-n.

 Use of proper ergonomics